suhalvemu/golang-johncrickket-challenges/ccwc/readme.md

 - Use the same Go version as local dev.
 - Run `go mod download` before `go build`.
 - Use the Makefile to standardize commands used by CI runners.
-- Publish built artifacts into a consistent `dist/` folder and attach them to releases.
+- Store built artifacts in the `build/` folder and

-## Troubleshooting

-- If push fails with large objects, check for files >100MB and remove them from history or use Git LFS.
-- If builds differ across machines, ensure identical `GOOS`, `GOARCH`, and Go toolchain versions.